InBSLab/CD-APIR/README.md

 Experiments were implemented using Python 3.7.3 on win32.

-©From 2020 to Now, Copyrights reserved by the authors.

-***Please refer to the following paper for the detailed description of the CD-APIR approach:
+***Please refer to the following paper for a detailed description of the CD-APIR approach:

-[1] Lei Wang, Yunqiu Zhang, and Xiaohu Zhu, “Concept Drift-Aware Temporal Cloud Service APIs Recommendation for Building Composite Cloud Systems”, Journal of Systems and Software, 2021, doi: 10.1016/j.jss.2020.110902.
+[1] Lei Wang, Yunqiu Zhang, and Xiaohu Zhu, “Concept Drift-Aware Temporal Cloud Service APIs Recommendation for Building Composite Cloud Systems”, Journal of Systems and Software, 2021, DOI: 10.1016/j.jss.2020.110902.

 ***IF YOU ARE INSPIRED BY THIS SOURCE CODE IN PUBLISHED RESEARCH, PLEASE CITE THE ABOVE PAPER.
 THANKS!

+©From 2020 to Now, Copyrights reserved by the authors.